takabow/cloudera-demo-env/README.md

 ## Creating demo env

-1. You need to install Cloudera Altus Director Server/Client on your localhost and accessible by localhost:7189
+1. In this example, Cloudera Altus Director Server/Client is installed on your localhost and accessible by localhost:7189

 2. Copy `your-aws-info.conf.template` and create your own `your-aws-info.conf` with
 - AWS_REGION